L2jLiga/fastify-decorators/README.md

 - [test] directory contains tests for library and example

 **NOTE**: give a look also to the [`package.json`] to find out how the scripts are done 😉

-## Installation and usage

-Installation and basic usage instruction can be found in [library README]

 ## How to run example